Inadmissibility Visiting Canada

 If you have a non-conviction such as an expunction or a pardon on your record, you may still be admissible to Canada.
 However, each criminal history is different and an experienced immigration lawyer would need to do a detailed assessment of your records to be able to determine your admissibility.
 Please note that if the officer believes that there still is a risk in letting you enter Canada regardless of the absence of a conviction, it is in their authority to turn you away.

 Hiring a lawyer can significantly lower your chances of denial and delay in your visit to Canada.
 An experienced immigration lawyer would be able to assess your criminality, determine your eligibility and prepare a strong application with the appropriate and accurate information.
-While the Canadian government already takes several months to make a decision on each application, having a single missing document or misrepresenting yourself in your application will delay your application process further and could even lead to a permanent ban.
+While you can apply alone, mistakes on your application could lead to a permanent ban from entering Canada due to misrepresentation.
+A lawyer can improve your chances of success, especially for serious crimes like felonies.

 Inadmissibility | Visiting Canada